ApryseSDK/webviewer-react-toolkit/.github/ISSUE_TEMPLATE/bug--functionality.md

 name: 'Bug: Functionality'
 about: Report an issue with props or usability of a component
 title: ''
-labels: '⚙️ functionality bug'
+labels: "⚙️ functionality bug"
 assignees: ''

+---

----### Describe the bug
+### Describe the bug

 <!-- A clear and concise description of what the bug is -->

 ### To Reproduce

 <!-- Steps to reproduce the behavior -->